Installation

 Run one of the following commands to add Material UI to your project:

-Please note that and are peer dependencies, meaning you should ensure they are installed before installing Material UI.
+Please note that react and react-dom are peer dependencies, meaning you should ensure they are installed before installing Material UI.

-Material UI uses as its default styling engine.
-If you want to use instead, run one of the following commands:
+Material UI uses Emotion as its default styling engine.
+If you want to use styled-components instead, run one of the following commands:

 npmyarnpnpm

-Next, follow the to properly configure your bundler to support @mui/styled-engine-sc
+Next, follow the styled-components how-to guide to properly configure your bundler to support @mui/styled-engine-sc

 .

-As of late 2021, is not compatible with server-rendered Material UI projects.
+As of late 2021, styled-components is not compatible with server-rendered Material UI projects.
 This is because babel-plugin-styled-components

 isn't able to work with the styled()